moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

-# The dbt project
+# Project Structure

-This service should be used for creating tables with well defined use cases, like to serve a performance metric, publication, or MI report.
+The Create a Derived Table service should be used for creating tables with well defined use cases, like to serve a performance metric, publication, or MI report.
 This is because the _dbt project_ (`mojap_derived_tables`) is a shared space and so knowing where to put your work in the broader structure of the project is key.
 That's not to say you can't explore and experiment with dbt within the dbt project, there's a development envionment where you can try things out without having to worry about making a mess of things.
 More on that later.

 ## Domains